smartdevicelink/sdl_evolution/proposals/0221-multiple-modules.md

 - When a user launches a RC app from a phone, the app calls GetSystemCapabilites to get vehicle configurations, which includes how many rows, columns and levels are available, how many / what type / what id of remote control modules are available, and where  those modules are located and/or designed for.
 With this info, the app may show a map to the user so that user knows where the control modules of each type are, and where the user sits.
 The app may ask the user to choose their seat location (at least driver or passenger for dismissal of the lock screen) for later use.
 The app may get this information from other means, for example scan a RFID tag, a NFC chip or a QrCode.
 The user can choose a RC module or modules for remote control.

-- `GetInteriorVehicleDataConsent` needs be extended to mobile api, so that an app can send a request to control/reserve a RC module after getting the SystemCapabilites and user's intent.
+- `GetInteriorVehicleDataConsent` needs be extended to mobile API, so that an app can send a request to control/reserve a RC module after getting the SystemCapabilites and user's intent.

-- Once the SDL receives a `GetInteriorVehicleDataConsent`, `SetInteriorVehicleData` or `ButtonPress`, if the requested RC module is exclusive to a user (`share=false`), without asking the driver, SDL shall grant the access only if the user's grid equals to or is within module service area.
+- Once the SDL receives a `GetInteriorVehicleDataConsent`, `SetInteriorVehicleData` or `ButtonPress`, if the requested RC module is exclusive to a user (`allowMultipleAccess=false`), without asking the driver, SDL shall grant the access only if the user's grid equals to or is within module service area.
 (The reason behind it is that a user shall be able to control his own seat without asking driver's permission, it does not make sense if a pop up is shown on driver's screen).
 Otherwise, SDL rejects the request.

-- If the requested RC module is shared among multiple users (`share=true`), all users located within the module's service area can potentially control the module without asking driver's permission.
+- If the requested RC module is shared among multiple users (`allowMultipleAccess=true`), all users located within the module's service area can potentially control the module without asking driver's permission.
-  - If the RC setting is auto deny, then only the first user can control the module.
+  - If the RC setting is auto deny (always no), then only the first user can control the module.
 Whoever requests a free shared module can lock the module and use it until the user frees the module.
-  - If the RC setting is auto allow, then every user can control the module.
+  - If the RC setting is auto allow (always yes), then every user can control the module.
-  - If the RC setting is ask driver, SDL shall grant or deny the request following the current resource allocation rules: if module is free, allow access; if module is used by another user or app, and current app is in HMI FULL, SDL shall trigger or forward `GetInteriorVehicleDataConsent` to HMI.
-HMI shows a popup so that the driver can give permission to the app for accessing the requested module.
+  - If the RC setting is ask driver, SDL shall grant or deny the request following the current resource allocation rules: if a module is free, allow access; if the module is used by another app, and current app is in HMI FULL, SDL shall trigger or forward `GetInteriorVehicleDataConsent` to HMI.
+HMI shows a popup so that the driver can give permission to the app for accessing the requested module and options to switch to two other RC settings.
+(4 options: yes/no/always yes/always no)
-  - In order to reduce driver distractions, the default setting shall be auto allow.
+  - In order to reduce driver distractions, the default setting shall be auto allow(always yes).

-- Granted permission is valid within ignition cycle.
-Reset after ignition, disable and re-enable remote control, app exit or app request to release.
+  - The driver's yes/no decision shall be cached for certain time (30 days default) configurable in ini file.
+Later if the same user (identified by device id or MAC address) uses the same app (identified by policy app id), and tries to control the same module (identified by module type and module id), SDL shall use driver's last known decision if asking driver is needed.
+A cached item is removed if it is older than 30 days by default.
+Disable RC will clear all cached items.

 - A new RPC `ReleaseInteriorVehicleDataModule` is needed to indicate that the app is done with the RC module and no longer needs access to it.